Get Help Now

 Paternity in Pennsylvania Custody Cases

 Once the father is legitimized, he may pursue custody rights.
 Both parents may then work together to create a parenting plan.
-This agreement acts as a way to assign parental responsibilities – everything from child support to visitation.
+This agreement assigns parental responsibilities, from child support and decision-making to visitation schedules.
 If the parents cannot reach an agreement, or if one parent cannot handle the responsibilities of parenthood, a judge will create an order based on the child’s best interests.

 Doctrine of Paternity by Estoppel